McAnnison/DCIT201_Test/README.md

-This is to improve on inheritance as a principle of OOP in java.
+This is to improve on ENCAPSULATION as a principle of OOP in java.